 Is this program right for you?

-The Online Master’s Degree in Library and Information Studies combines a top research university academic experience with strong community, excellence in career and academic advising, and personal attention.
-The quality of the SLIS experience is reflected in our graduates’ strong job placement rates in national comparative statistics.
+The UW-Madison Online Master’s Degree in Library and Information Studies offered by the Information School (iSchool) , combines a top research university academic experience with strong community, excellence in career and academic advising, and personal attention.
+The quality of the iSchool experience is reflected in our graduates’ strong job placement rates in national comparative statistics.

-You’ll learn to use, develop, and manage cutting-edge technologies to promote information access and use in our American Library Association-accredited program.
+You’ll learn to use, develop, and manage cutting-edge technologies to promote information access and use, and data management.
 The 39-credit program includes a one-week residency at the beginning of the first year, which allows you to meet and work with faculty, staff, and members of your cohort.
 Orientation and training will prepare you to be an effective online learner.

 What you learn